defi-wonderland/aztec-handbook/docs/welcome.md

 sidebar_label: Welcome
 ---

-# Welcome to the Wonderland's Aztec Handbook ✨
+# Welcome to the Aztec Handbook ✨